Best Times to Make an Extra Mortgage Payment

 • An asset to be utilized in a Smith Manoeuvre

-Everyone needs to live somewhere so if a rational person looks to a home as a necessary shelter (with perks) they’re more likely to make a smarter decision, related to their personal finances, than others.
+Everyone needs to live somewhere.
+But if a rational person looks to a home as a necessary shelter (with perks) they’re more likely to make a smarter decision, related to their personal finances, than others.

 I often tell my friends to think of their home as a “Big Ass Bond”; you should expect the value of that asset to rise approximately 2%-4% per year.

-To answer Trish directly, I think that paying down your mortgage with extra payments is a smart decision in the long-term, but in the short-term should be examined closely depending on the situation of the individual.
+I think that paying down your mortgage with extra payments is a smart decision in the long-term, but in the short-term should be examined closely depending on the situation of the individual(s).

-Obviously an individual or couple should pay down higher interest debt first before considering making any additional payments on their mortgage.
-If you have credit card debt or personal debt in a line of credit (ex: student loan) at a higher interest rate I would advise you to pay that off first before making extra payments on your mortgage.
+An individual or couple should pay down higher interest debt first before considering making any additional payments on their mortgage.
+If you have credit card debt or personal debt in a line of credit (eg: student loan or credit card) at a higher interest rate I would advise you to pay that off first before making extra payments on your mortgage.
 Likewise building savings and investments at the same time as reducing your mortgage is a good idea rather than just doing only one of those things.

 I advise friends to plan an extra mortgage payment, if possible, in a few different ways: